July 3, 2021

 Awera | Uncommon Wisdom: Polly Desheva

-Press, Random Thoughts
+In the media, Random Thoughts

 “Uncommon Wisdom” is about sharing those habits or stories that we wouldn’t normally think to share.